-The socket is a 3.5mm socket to be used with a 3.5mm mo jack plug so one of the connec4ons, (which is a switc tact), is unused.
-It is a good idea to cut off the unwanted sc der tag to avoid confusion.
-The ground tag should be outer edge.
-The wires for this will be soldered to the board first, and connected to the jack a6er the panel is fied downwards a connec4on is made between these two contacts.
-The normal posi4on of the lever when using the transmier is upwards.
-2 pieces of wire (blue and orange, 10 cm long) should be soldered to the net switch, and then twisted together over their full length.
-North America builders who seem to like their switches upside down compared to European switches may wish to use this switch with VFO on being up!
+The socket is a 3.5mm socket to be used with a 3.5mm mono jack | so one of the connec4ons, (which is a switch contact), is unused.
+I good idea to cut off the unwanted solder tag to avoid confusion.
+The ground tag should be to the outer edge.
+The wires for this will be so dered to the main board first, and connected to the jack a6er the parter is field.

-The NET switch
+The NFT switch

 NET SW is a small toggle switch that requires two wires to be joined to the SW1 pads on the main board.
 Which wire goes to which pad is not important as this is a simple on/off switch.
 Use the top two contacts on the switch for the wires.
-When the switch lever is poin4ng
+When the switch lever is poin4ng downwards a connec4on is made between these two contacts.
+The normal posi4on of the lever when using the transmier is upwards.
+2 pieces of wire (blue and orange, 10 cm long) should be soldered to the net switch, and then twisted together over their full length.
+North Americ builders who seem to like their switches upside down compared to European switches may wish to use this switch with VFO on being up!